 Get started

-Our Kubernetes integration comes bundled with some of our on-host integrations (like Cassandra, MySQL, and Apache).
-This lets you get data for those supported services by adding a section to the Kubernetes integration's configuration, which lives as a ConfigMap inside a manifest.
+Our Kubernetes integration comes bundled with some of our on-host integrations.
+This lets you get data for those services by adding a section to the Kubernetes integration's configuration, which lives as a ConfigMap

 For an example of how to monitor Redis running on a Kubernetes PHP Guestbook, see this tutorial.